-Real estate investors sold Somali families on a fast track to homeownership in Minnesota.
-The buyers risk losing everything. - NewsBreak
+Real Estate Investors Sold Somali Families on a Fast Track to Homeownership in Minnesota.
+The Buyers Risk Losing Everything. - NewsBreak

 He called the market in the Twin Cities “the Wild West.”

 In the background of all this: For decades, Minneapolis and St. Paul have recorded some of the biggest racial homeownership gaps among the nation’s metro areas.
-According to the Urban Institute, a nonprofit research organization, 21 percent of all Black families in the Twin Cities own their homes, compared with 70 percent of white families.
-Research by the Amherst H. Wilder Foundation, a nonprofit community organization in St. Paul, estimates that only 10 percent of Minnesota Somali families own their home.
+According to the Urban Institute, a nonprofit research organization, 21% of all Black families in the Twin Cities own their homes, compared with 70% of white families.
+Research by the Amherst H. Wilder Foundation, a nonprofit community organization in St. Paul, estimates that only 10% of Minnesota Somali families own their home.

 In 2013, Minnesota lawmakers, responding to a Star Tribune investigation , passed a law to curb the excesses of contracts for deed.
 The statute requires sellers who write more than four agreements a year to provide buyers with a notice spelling out the transaction’s disadvantages.
 But the notice is just a list of recommendations and warnings; no state agency is tasked with enforcing it, and buyers have to sue the seller to trigger any potential penalties.
 The law also does not require sellers to verify buyers’ ability to repay their debts.